ibmresilient/resilient-community-apps/fn_extrahop/README.md

    ![screenshot: fn-extrahop-revealx-create-tag-action_2](./doc/screenshots/fn-extrahop-revealx-create-tag-action_2.png)

-The following screenshot shows an example of a note added to an IBM SOAR incident:
+The following screenshot shows an example of a note added to a SOAR incident:

    ![screenshot: fn-extrahop-revealx-create-tag-note](./doc/screenshots/fn-extrahop-revealx-create-tag-note.png)